open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ## Performance and Scalability

-Users and service providers can benefit from using OTel-Arrow Exporter and Receiver components as drop-in replacements for the OpenTelemetry Collector's core OTLP gRPC Exporter and Receiver components.
+Users and service providers can benefit from using OTel-Arrow exporter and receiver components as drop-in replacements for the OpenTelemetry Collector's core OTLP gRPC exporter and receiver components.
 Users can expect network bandwidth reduction of 30-70% relative to the best results they would otherwise achieve using OTLP/gRPC, large batch sizes, and Zstd compression.